k0nsl/k0nsl_blog/_posts/2015-04-22-eric-hunts-documentaries.md

 You will be geolocated to a location that is closest to where you are, in most cases.
 This is particularly true for his documentary <strong><em>“The Majdanek Gas Chamber Myth”</em></strong> which is spread across six different locations so far.

-These are the current mirrors, in no particular order:
+These are the current mirrors and in no particular order:
 <ul class="list-2">
 	<li><a class="postlink" title="" href="http://tldotbl.mirror.k0nsl.org/" rel="nofollow" data-original-title="">The Last Days of the Big Lie</a></li>
 	<li><a class="postlink" title="" href="http://eh.mirror.k0nsl.org/" rel="nofollow" data-original-title="">The Majdanek Gas Chamber Myth</a></li>